Gregory Horror Show (video game): Gameplay

 Players must navigate the hotel, retrieving the bottled souls which the hotel guests have been carrying.
 Neko Zombie, a heavily stitched cat who has become imprisoned in his room, introduces players to the control scheme and methods of spying on guests and stealing the souls back.
 Spying through keyholes allows players to eavesdrop useful information from guests, as well as scout ahead before plunging into a room and coming face-to-face with guests.

 Guests will usually flee if they see the player character, while they still possess a bottled soul.
 Once the player has recovered the soul from that particular guest, instead of fleeing they will chase and attack the player, reclaiming the soul should the player still be holding it.
 The guests can all run faster than the player's character, making stealth an important aspect of play.
 It is possible to hide in wardrobes, but this must be achieved while any pursuing guests are out of sight.

 As play progresses and souls are collected, more guests check-in the hotel and more hotel rooms and areas become available for exploration.
 This is in addition to the guests who have already been relieved of their soul bottles - these prowl the corridors of the hotel, looking for the player, making it increasingly difficult to travel from one location to another without being seen.

 Plot

 The game begins with the protagonist walking through a forest in a deep fog.
-They have no memory of how they ended up in the forest.
-They eventually see a bright light coming from a hotel, Gregory House, which is the game's main setting.
-They enter the hotel and are greeted by Gregory, the mouse that runs the hotel.
-He asks the player what their name and gender is, allowing them to proceed.
-From there, he gives them a room in the hotel.
+They are stated to have no memory of how they ended up in the forest.
+Eventually a bright light appears in the fog coming from a hotel, Gregory House, which serves as the game's main setting.
+The player character enters the hotel and is greeted by Gregory, the mouse that runs the hotel.
+He asks the player what their name and gender is, before giving them a room in the hotel.